UNIST-LOFT/SimAPR/README.md

 ## Detailed Instruction

 ### Workflow
-Workflow is same as [Getting Started](#getting-started), but we will describe more details.
+Workflow is same as Getting Started, but we will describe more details.
 1. Setup environment using Docker
-2. [Generate patch space]
+2. Generate patch space
 3. Run SimAPR, a patch scheduler

 ### Environment
-Skip this section and go to (Using Docker)[#using-docker] if you use our Dockerfile.
+Skip this section and go to Using Docker if you use our Dockerfile.

 - Python >= 3.8
 - JDK 1.8